-Pixote (pronounced pee-SHO-tchee) is a kind of neorealistic City of God (2002) — i.e., an uncompromising portrayal of life in early-1980s Brazil.
+Pixote (pronounced pee-SHO-tchee) is a kind of neorealistic City of God (2002), that is to say, it's an uncompromising portrayal of life in early-1980s Brazil.
 Clearly a landmark in Brazilian film production, but its naturalism and raw aesthetic somehow prevented it from hitting emotional notes with me.
-Almost shocking how easily all of the characters accepted Lilica's gender, though, and its episodic nature reminded me very distantly of Sam Sevlon's The Lonely Londoners, albeit with a drastically different tone.
+Its episodic nature reminded me very distantly of Sam Sevlon's The Lonely Londoners, albeit with a drastically different tone, and it's almost shocking how easily all of the characters accepted Lilica's gender.

-It is worth contrasting Roger Ebert's review with Stephanie Dennison's Criterion essay, if only to compare their social acuity.
-Ebert, always a little off the mark on intersection of class and race, finds the real-life fate of the protagonist somehow inevitable:
+It is worth contrasting Roger Ebert's review with Stephanie Dennison's Criterion essay if only to compare their social acuity.
+Ebert, always a little off the mark to my ear on the politics of the cinema he reviews, finds the real-life fate of the protagonist strangely inevitable:

 It is not surprising to learn that Fernando Ramos da Silva, the illiterate 11-year-old who plays Pixote, returned to the streets and was killed by police bullets in 1987. [...]

-Whilst Dennison is far more critical and insightful:
+Whilst Dennison is far more critical and insightful into the potentially extractive qualities of making films, documentary or narrative-based:

 The success of Babenco’s film launched da Silva into a high-profile soap-opera role, but his attempt to assimilate into that particular middle-class, white world was short-lived and doomed to failure.
 Before long, he was lured into a life of crime, and, at only nineteen, he was shot dead by police. [...]